 - Internal Links – These need to be checked for various parameters such as depth, which identifies the number of clicks between the home and the current page.
 Other factors are broken and orphan links in which the former does not display a page and the latter is not linked to the website schema.

-- Backlinks – When you are being redirected through a backlink it then forms part of your off-page SEO but when you are referring to someone through your website, that forms a part of your on-page SEO.
+- Backlinks – When you are being redirected through a backlink it then forms part of your off-page SEO but when you are linking to an alternative site through your website.
+Ensuring these backlinks are high quality sources forms a part of your on-page SEO.
 These need to be frequently checked as they reflect on your legitimacy.
-Social media helps in building brand awareness and could be a less expensive option than a link-building campaign.

 - Crawl your website – You need to go through the search engine’s experience to try and improve it.
 Everything should work as intended with speed, clarity, and cohesion.
 This will get you indexed and even ranked faster when you submit an XML sitemap to Google Search Console.